agraef/ez-ag/README.md

 EZ-AG, so it assumes a standard guitar tuning (E3-A3-D4-G4-B4-E5) by default.
-If you have configured the EZ-AG to use a different tuning (such as, e.g., D-drop or 1 octave up or down) then some notes may fall below or above the displayed range and will be shown as grey "shadow" notes on the "nut" or the "bridge" in the fretboard diagram, respectively.
+If you have configured the EZ-AG to use a different tuning (such as, e.g., D-drop or 1 octave up or down) then some notes may fall below or above the displayed range and will be shown as grey "shadow" notes at the beginning and the end of the fretboard, respectively.
 In this case you can recalibrate the display so that it matches the EZ-AG's tuning.
 To these ends, pluck each open string (at least) once and then push the "tune" button on the right.
 Any notes played after pushing the "tune" button should now be displayed in the correct fret position corresponding to the new tuning.

 ## Guitar Wing Controls